opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/polygon_filtering.rst

     * Field which contains the geopoints to filter.
     * yes
   * * Polygon
-    * Polygon which will be used as filter: ?
+    * Polygon which will be used as filter
     * yes